mickey9801/MultiButtons/README.md

 # Multiple Buttons Library

-This is a library for handling multiple buttons with single analog pin for ESP32 (3.3V pin).
+This is a library for handling multiple buttons with single analog pin for ESP32.
 It will trigger callback function upon button pressed.

-The library handled button debouncing, and you may decide trigger edge for the button event - press edge (default) or release edge.
+The library handled button debouncing, and you may decide the trigger edge for button event - on press (default) or on release.

-It also applied reading adjustment for ESP32 analog pins (see below).
+The library also provide `printReading()` method for you to check the analog pin reading.

 In theory you may add more buttons in the circuit.